 (Side note: Speaking of which, there is no shortage of cute boys in Eighteen Again.
 Really cute boys!
 See above for reference.
 My crush Hwang In Yeop is also in it. but I will scream about him in True Beauty discussions so please look forward to it.)

 Both Yoon Sang Hyun and Lee Do Hyun played the same character of Hong Dae Young and both did an incredible job in making me root for the character but there was just something about Lee Do Hyun’s portrayal of Hong Dae that made me miss him when he was not around.

-Even though I have written about a thousand words on Eighteen Again I have so much more to talk about but I will just say this: if you are looking for a drama that is lighthearted, character-driven, feel good and will make you laugh and make you cry you should really add Eighteen Again to your list.
+Even though I have written about a thousand words on Eighteen Again I have so much more to talk about but I will just say this: if you are looking for a drama that is lighthearted, character-driven, feel good, make you laugh, and make you cry you should really add Eighteen Again to your list.